tejaskannan/smart-tv-keyboard-leakage/README.md

 ```

 ## Audio Extraction
 The codebase processes video recordings of Smart TV interactions.
-We take videos for debugging purposes--the attack strips away the video and uses audio signals alone (e.g., see the file `smarttvleakage/audio/audio_extractor.py`).
+We take videos for debugging purposes--the attack strips away the video and uses audio alone (e.g., see the file `smarttvleakage/audio/audio_extractor.py`).
 This section describes how to execute the audio extraction phase of the attack.
-Each holding can hold multiple interactions with the keyboard (i.e., keyboard instances).
+Each recording can have multiple interactions with the keyboard (we call each interaction a keyboard *instance*).
 The output of this phase is a `json` file containing the move count sequences for each identified keyboard instance.
 A single move count sequence looks as follows.
 ```
 [{"num_moves": 3, "end_sound": "key_select", "num_scrolls": 0, "directions": "any", "start_time": 512, "end_time": 831, "move_times": [528, 569, 773]}, {"num_moves": 3, "end_sound": "key_select", "num_scrolls": 0, "directions": "any", "start_time": 877, "end_time": 1019, "move_times": [892, 925, 958]},...]
 ```